214zzl995/subtitle-fast/crates/subtitle-fast-decoder/README.md

 - Env vars: `SUBFAST_BACKEND`, `SUBFAST_INPUT`, and `SUBFAST_CHANNEL_CAPACITY` feed into `Configuration::from_env`.
 - Default backend: the first compiled backend is chosen in priority order (mock on CI; VideoToolbox then FFmpeg on macOS;
-  MFT then FFmpeg on Windows/other).
+  DXVA then MFT then FFmpeg on Windows; FFmpeg elsewhere).
 - Channel capacity: `channel_capacity` limits the internal frame queue and governs backpressure.

 ## Error handling